 There are several unique components to our workflow.
-Firstly, construction of a bespoke search database that encompasses the current known proteome of the sample species, we obtain protein-coding sequences from GENCODE and UniProt, and combine them with translated Pseudogenes, lncRNAs, 5’UTR sequences, predicted genes (ie AUGUSTUS [REF]), PhyloCSF regions [REF], RNA-seq transcripts, and additional selected ORFs from a six frame translation of the genome.
+Firstly, construction of a bespoke search database that encompasses the current known proteome of the sample species, for this we obtain protein-coding sequences from GENCODE and UniProt, and combine them with translated Pseudogenes, lncRNAs, 5’UTR sequences, predicted genes (ie AUGUSTUS [REF]), PhyloCSF regions [REF], RNA-seq transcripts, and additional selected ORFs from a six frame translation of the genome.
 For personal proteomics experiments any sample or individual specific sequencing information is also added to the standard proteogenomic database.
 In addition, the sequences in the database are clustered as described by Nesvizhskii et al. [PMID: 25357241] improving protein inference.
 Our proteogenomics pipeline has been constructed around the open source OpenMS workflow platform [paper in prepartion] making use of the Sangers high performance computing clusters HPC for efficient large-scale analysis.
-We have also developed and in-house spectral clustering tool, MSSMIV (paper in preparation), which examines mass differences to identify spectra originating from peptides with modifications and amino acid substitutions.
+We have also developed an in house spectral clustering tool, MSSMIV (paper in preparation), which examines mass differences to identify spectra originating from peptides with modifications and amino acid substitutions.
 We ensure only proteotypic non-shared peptides are used for protein inference to avoid ambiguity in identifications.
-Our in-house peptide to genome mapping tool finds the specific genomic co-ordinates for all identified peptides, and highlights those which validate exon / intron boundaries.
-The output from this mapping tool can be formatted as one of the common genomics file formats (GTF, GFF, BAM, BED), the peptide mappings which can additionally include peptide abundance, modification and uniqueness information can be then loaded into a genome browser such as Ensembl, UCSC or Biodalliance.
+Our in house peptide to genome mapping tool finds the specific genomic co-ordinates for all identified peptides, and highlights those which validate exon / intron boundaries.
+The output from this mapping tool can be formatted as one of the common genomics file formats (GTF, GFF, BAM, BED), the peptide mappings which can additionally include peptide abundance, modification, and uniqueness information can be then loaded into a genome browser such as Ensembl, UCSC, or Biodalliance.
 The BED format is further converted into a bigBED format and used to create a proteomics track-hub.
-We are currently working on Gtf.
-Format for integration to IGV (paper in preparation).
+We are currently working on Gtf format for integration to IGV (paper in preparation).

-Novel Peptide Analysis Each novel peptide is then search against all known CDS proteins allowing up to two amino acid variants in the sequence, matching peptides are again removed from the novel analysis.
+Novel Peptide Analysis Each novel peptide is searched against all known CDS proteins allowing up to two amino acid variants in the sequence, while matching peptides are removed from the novel analysis.
 The remaining novels are ranked based on peptide features that are not normally considered in PSM scoring by our novel priority annotation score [Wright et al, accepted Nature Communications) and passed to manual genome annotators for inspection.
-Additionally any evidence for genes expressing multiple alternative transcripts is extracted and filtered with the same criteria as novel identifications.
+Additionally, any evidence for genes expressing multiple alternative transcripts is extracted and filtered with the same criteria as novel identifications.
 Our pipeline also implements multiple different quantification tools, which can be applied depending on the sample.
-The quantified genes and transcripts reported in the experiment and further submitted to ExpresionAtlas, all the data is deposited in PRIDE and ProteomeXchange repositories, enabling browsing and comparison of the quantified genes / transcripts across the multiple tissues and experimental samples.
+The quantified genes and transcripts reported in the experiment and further submitted to ExpressionAtlas, all the data is deposited in PRIDE and ProteomeXchange repositories, enabling browsing and comparison of the quantified genes / transcripts across the multiple tissues and experimental samples.

 Regular analysis of GENCODE annotation sets The CNIO proteomics analysis has now been run for the GENCODE v3C, v7, v12, v20 and mouse M2 releases.
 For the GENCODE v12 reference set we analyzed human spectra from seven different experiments and databases and included a series of stringent filters to improve the reliability of the identifications.
 We identified peptides for 11,840 genes [Ezkurdia 2014 PMID: 24939910] and found a strong relationship between proteomics identification and conservation.
 Most of the genes detected were highly conserved.
-Indeed we found peptides for more than 96% of those genes that evolved before bilateria.
-The opposite relation was also true; primate-specific genes, genes without any protein-like features and genes with poor cross-species conservation had almost no peptides.
+Indeed, we found peptides for more than 96% of those genes that evolved before bilateria.
+The opposite relation was also true; primate-specific genes, genes without any protein-like features, and genes with poor cross-species conservation had almost no peptides.
 This discovery was the inspiration for our coding gene analysis pipeline.